gapacurar/AIFacade/docs/software_specification_document.md

 4.1 **Authentication & Authorization**

-Users begin with registering with a unique username and password.
-Their credentials are securely hashed before storage, plaintext passwords are never stored.
+Users begin by registering with a unique username and password.
+Their credentials are securely hashed before storage, and plaintext passwords are never stored.
 We use session protection for secure login and logout logic.
-After logging in, they are redirected to the chat interface where they can submit prompts
+After logging in, they are redirected to the chat interface, where they can submit prompts

 4.2 **Chat Interface**